Tufts University (Septebmer 2014 – Expected: December 2018) | Medford, MA, USA

 “Temporality of Language and Translation of Poetry” | Spring 2016

-- Building upon Stanley Fish’s theory on the temporality of literary interpretation, this paper investigates how translating Korean poetry to English inevitably compromises poetic tension because of the syntactically different position of a verb.
+- Building upon Stanley Fish’s theory on the temporality of literary interpretation, this paper investigates how translating Korean poetry into English inevitably compromises poetic tension because of the syntactically different position of a verb.

 - “Queers in North Korea: Queer Sexuality and Temporalities of Juche Ideology.” 이반들—Queer Korean Trans, Diaspora, and Dissident Identity.
-SOAS University of London, London, United Kingdom, December 2017. (planned)
+SOAS University of London, London, United Kingdom, December 2017.

 - Post-war Japanese Literature